telerik/xaml-docs/controls/radgridview/troubleshooting/performance.md

 * Disable validation in view mode through configuring [ValidateOnDataErrors="InEditMode"]({%slug gridview-managing-data-validation%}).

-* __Binding to complex properties__ - If you bind to complex property (sub property) __RadGridView__ have to use bindings to get the value for the cell.
-The better performance will be achieved if you bind to a simple property because we will use the .Net expression API to get the value.
+* __Binding to complex properties__ - If you bind to complex property (sub property) RadGridView uses bindings to get the value for the cell.
+Better performance will be achieved if you bind to a simple property as we then use the .Net expression API to get the value.

 * __Converters__ - calling converters will slow down the performance.